gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 ```sh
 $ subgine-pkg install my-profile
 ```
-This will build all packages with provided CMake argument, and also generate a file that adds required prefix paths and other variables.
+This will build all packages with provided CMake arguments, and also generate a file that adds required prefix paths and other variables.

 The `update` command also takes which profile it should run for.
 I plan to also add support for profiles in the `clean` command, but the current behavior of operating in all profiles works for now.

 ### A missing profile feature

 What I would love to do would be for the main project to run with the same arguments as the profile.
 Sadly I currently need the project name in the generated files.
-I also don't know if all variables such as toolchain files and other can be set programmatically before `project()` calls.
+I also don't know if all variables such as toolchain files and others can be set programmatically before `project()` calls.
 I'll have to dig a bit deeper for that one.

 ## 7. Linking Workspaces Together

 I really wanted to support my own workflow where I developped the framework and the app, side by side, without having to install the framework everytime I made a change in it.
-To do that, the package manager have to discover the build directory of the framework.
+To do that, the package manager has to discover the build directory of the framework.
 It turns out CMake can already do that if the project supports it by exporting its build tree.
-Do support it in your own project, add these line to the installtion part of the script:
+To support it in your own project, add these line to the installtion part of the script:
 ```cmake
 # Normal package exportation when installing
 install(